SE 2050 Commitment

 Achieving this lofty goal requires drastic reduction in emissions by 2030 and net zero emissions by 2050; however, this would still only grant a 50% chance of meeting the 1.5C goal.

 Embodied carbon is important for architects, structural engineers, and contractors to address.
-Building construction and operation contribute significantly to the global carbon emissions, constituting an estimated 38% each year.
-Of this contribution, 10% of global carbon emissions are estimated to be a result of the building construction industry.
-This portion is embodied carbon.
+Building construction and operation contribute significantly to global carbon emissions, constituting an estimated 38% each year.
+Ten percent of global carbon emissions (embodied carbon) are estimated to be a result of the building construction industry.
+This presents engineers, architects, and contractors alike with a heavy burden to reduce their carbon footprints, but also an opportunity to lead the charge on combating global warming.

 Read below for the latest news, ideas, and resources related to the intersection of structural engineering and sustainability and, for more information, check out SE2050.org